Pictured above: Common sneezeweed (Helenium autumnale) by Agnieszka Kwiecień (CC-BY 3.0).Click on terms for botanical definitions. View post as a PDF.

-Common sneezeweed is an herbaceous perennial with cheerful yellow flowers.
+Common sneezeweed (Helenium autumnale) is an herbaceous perennial with cheerful yellow flowers.
 It typically blooms spring through fall, attracting moths, butterflies, bees and other pollinating insects.
 It occurs naturally in floodplain forests, wet flatwoods, bluffs, mesic hammocks, bogs, savannas and swamps.

 Flowers are comprised of 8–20 ray florets, each with three lobes or notches, whirled around a dense, button-like cluster of up to 800 disk florets.
 One plant may produce as many as 100 blooms.
 Stems are erect, branched and glabrous.
 Leaves are lanceolate to elliptic with toothed or entire margins.
 Leaf bases extend to the stem, forming wings.
 Seeds are borne in achenes.